Aoi124/cs50x_final_project/README.md

 ### Video Demo: https://youtu.be/GTHPe0lHj0o

 ## About This Game
 The breakout game is the game which we reflect a moving ball by bar.
-If we break all block by ball, it is game clear.However, when you drop a ball, it is game over.
+The speed of the ball will change depending on the angle at which it is hit.
+If we break all block by ball, it is game clear.
+However, when you drop a ball, it is game over.
 In my game, if you be game over or game clear it will make a reset button and you can do 1 more time.
 These data are written in `block.py`.

 ## Recipe